-6 The Christchurch urban area is identified by Statistics NZ as including the towns of Prebbleton in Selwyn and Kaiapoi in Waimakariri.
+&lt;sup>6 The Christchurch urban area is identified by Statistics NZ as including the towns of Prebbleton in Selwyn and Kaiapoi in Waimakariri.
+The Urban Development Indicators Monitoring Reports and Capacity Assessment produced by the Partnership can be accessed at www.greaterchristchurch.org.nz.